What DecIQ® is built on

 Global capital-intensive operators

-Across multiple AI-driven initiatives at BP, Anglo American, and ADNOC: three of the most analytically invested capital-intensive operators in global energy and natural resources.
-Similar operational complexity, shared exposure to high-consequence irreversible decisions, and governance frameworks that do not account for the decision layer.
+AI-driven initiatives at BP, Anglo American, and ADNOC: three of the most analytically invested capital-intensive operators in global energy and natural resources.
+Governance frameworks that did not account for the decision layer.

-The governance gap remained consistent across all three.
+The operational gap remained consistent across all three.
 First and subsequent attempts to close the gap started here.

 Stage 3